SpiffInc/polyn-protocol/PROTOCOL.md

 ### Publishing

 A Polyn client MUST publish full CloudEevent messages utilizing [NATS Jetstream](https://docs.nats.io/nats-concepts/jetstream).
+The subject should be the type of the event.
+For example if the event type were
-The subject should the type of the event.
-For example if the event type were `app.widgets.created.v1` the client MUST publish the event to the `app.widgets.created.v1` subject.
+`app.widgets.created.v1` the client MUST publish the event to the `app.widgets.created.v1` subject.

 ### Subscribing